emsesp/docs/Troubleshooting.md

 A fast pulse of the LED means the system is booting or in installation mode.
 Connect via the WiFi to its Access Point to complete the configuration.

 A slow pulse means either there is no WiFi connection or EMS-ESP cannot read from the EMS bus.
 In this case go to the Web interface and try a different Tx Mode setting.

+### You can't find the MQTT data

+First make sure you have set the correct `MQTT Format` in the MQTT Settings page in the Web UI.
+Then follow the instructions "Monitoring the MQTT queues" in the [MQTT](MQTT.md) section of this document.